 |SOCW 701-3||Research Practicum|

-Practicum students are required to take three electives, one of which must come from the two lists of courses immediately above.
-The other elective may come from the above lists and/or be taken from other UNBC graduate programs and/or from other accredited Canadian universities via approved transfer agreements (e.g the Western Deans' Agreement).
+Practicum students are required to take a total of three electives, one of which must come from the two lists of courses immediately above.
+The other elective may come from the above lists and/or be taken from other UNBC graduate programs and/or from other accredited Canadian universities via approved transfer agreements (e.g., the Western Deans’ Agreement).

-*Students may only take SOCW 604-3 Directed Readings course once for 3 credits.
+*Students may only take SOCW 604-3 Directed Readings once for 3 credit hours.

 MSW Foundation Year